AdobeDocs/adobeio-events/support/faq.md

 The answer is **no**.
 Adobe I/O Events notifications services are hosted on AWS and Azure, their IPs change over time.

-*Reminder*: Each Adobe I/O Events HTTP request holds an signature header (see the previous question), however if this is not enough and if the above is a non-negotiable requirement, you may choose to use the pull model instead, and leverage our [Journaling API](../intro/journaling_intro.md).
+*Reminder*: Each Adobe I/O Events HTTP request holds a signature header (see the previous question), however if this is not enough and if the above is a non-negotiable requirement, you may choose to use the pull model instead, and leverage our [Journaling API](../intro/journaling_intro.md).

 #### What is the size of notifications when in batch delivery style?